-This general conference we will be getting two new apostles.
-In preparation, let's get to know the current members of the First Presidency and Quorum of the Twelve.
-Here are 9 books authored by our beloved leaders.
+Get to know the current members of the First Presidency and Quorum of the Twelve with these books and talks authored by our beloved leaders.

 President Dallin H. Oaks, known for his keen gospel insights and precise expression, has been blessing Latter-day Saints with inspired discourses for many years.
 Now, Deseret Book offers a collection of some of his most popular and powerful addresses in With Full Purpose of Heart.
 "I hope that bringing them together in one place will facilitate access and cause the persuasiveness of the compiled whole to be greater than the sum of the scattered parts," President Oaks says.